mbevand/silentarmy/README.md

 `$ make`

-You may need to specify the paths to the locations of your OpenCL C headers and libOpenCL.so if the Makefile does not find them:
+You may need to specify the paths to the locations of your OpenCL C headers and libOpenCL.so if the compiler does not find them:

 `$ make OPENCL_HEADERS=/path/here LIBOPENCL=/path/there`